Kunalg55/Adventure-Website/README.md

 * Tours: Showcases upcoming tours and destinations, complete with an image gallery.

 ## Technologies Used
-HTML5: For the structure and content of the website.
+* HTML5: For the structure and content of the website.
-CSS3: For styling, layout, and responsive design.
+* CSS3: For styling, layout, and responsive design.
-JavaScript: For interactive elements and menu functionality.
-Google Fonts: For custom typography.